Apollo199999999/clickphase-web/README.md

 ![ClickPhase website](https://i.imgur.com/B8TDFq8.png)

 ## Overview
-This repository contains the source code for the new ClickPhase website.
+This repository contains the source code for ClickPhase's new website.
 The site is written using SvelteKit, and deployed with Vercel.

 ## Building this project